 Consumers and customers are increasingly interested in product traceability and do not want products associated with deforestation.
 IFF sells its products primarily to consumer facing companies and our customers are increasingly challenged to find sustainable, reliable sources of ingredients to make products consumers have come to expect or demand.
 Potential loss in business can come from reduced demand for products and loss of customers if IFF's reputation is harmed by not meeting customer expectations related to forest risk commodities.
 As a result, brand damage and reputational risks are always considered as part of our forest-related risk assessment process.
 Risk of brand damage related to forest risk commodities is evaluated throughout our full value chain via our multidisciplinary company-wide enterprise risk management program that annually assesses risks, including sustainability, on our business and the business of our customers.
 We have made progress in categorizing renewable ingredients, including palm derived ingredients, according to their environmental and social risks and performance, which helps us to Identify and prioritize risks so they can be appropriately mitigated.
 Environmental and social impact risks for suppliers and raw materials are assessed at the country level, using reliable indexes such as the Human development Index (HDI), Worldwide Governance Indicators (WGI), Freedom in the World (FIW) - Human Rights Index, the Yale Environmental Performance Index (EPI), and the International Union for Conservation of Nature (IUCN).
 The EPI includes Biodiversity & Habitat and Forests, among other risk indicators.
-Environmental impacts are also taken into consideration when auditing suppliers through Sedex, Eco Vadis and TfS assessments, for which assessment criteria are based on International Labor Organization (ILO) Conventions, and the UN Global Compact Principles, among others.
-The findings of our analysis of risks from brand damage related to forest risk commodities are used by our procureme
+Environmental Labor Organization (ILO) Conventions, and the UN Global Compact Principles, among others.
+The findings of our analysis of risks from brand damage related to forest risk commodities are used by our procurement team for internal planning, including advanced budgeting, decisions on supplier markets, and overall procurement strategy.